VirtualPixel/AfterMod/README.md

   - Spawns at 75% sanity.
   - Lurks behind objects, trying to stay out of sight.
   - Activates the “haunted” effect if it lingers too long, leading to strange happenings in the Overworld (e.g., doors and chests opening/closing, whispers, and inability to sleep).
-- **Wraith:**
+- **Soul Reaver:**
   - Spawns at 50% sanity.
-  - A ghostly entity that travels through objects, emitting terrifying screams that further drain your sanity.
+  - A tall, skeletal figure draped in ghostly robes, wielding a scythe made of Eclipsed Stone.
+  - Actively hunts the player, phasing through walls and teleporting short distances.
+Each attack drains sanity and deals heavy damage.
+Can only be harmed by ghostly weapons.
-- **Reaper:**
+- **The Silence:**
   - Spawns at 25% sanity.
-  - A silent, deadly foe that causes all sound to disappear as it approaches.
-  - Terrifies familiar mobs, causing them to flee.
-Follow them if you wish to escape the Reaper.
+  - A terrifying, amorphous shadow that consumes everything in its path.
+  - Causes all sound within an 8-chunk radius to cease, warning you of its approach.
+It cannot be fought—only evaded.

 ### New Ore and Gear: Phantonium